-Dr. Susan E. Crow is an Assistant Professor of Soil Ecology and Biogeochemistry in the Natural Resources and Environmental Management Department within the College of Tropical Agriculture and Human Resources and an affiliate of the Water Resources Research Center at the University of Hawaii Manoa.
-She studies the natural carbon cycle and human impacts on the soil environment and serves as a co-PI of a USGS Powell Center Working Group “What lies below” and member of the Kukaniloko Master Planning Working Group and the state Carbon Farming Task Force.
-Crow is an associate editor for the journal Biogeochemistry and belongs to the American Geophysical Union, Soil Science Society of America, Soil and Water Conservation Society, and International Soil Carbon Network.
+Dr. Susan E. Crow is an Associate Professor of Soil Ecology and Biogeochemistry in the Natural Resources and Environmental Management Department within the College of Tropical Agriculture and Human Resources and an affiliate of the Water Resources Research Center at the University of Hawaii Manoa.
+She studies the natural carbon cycle and human impacts on the soil environment and serves as a co-PI of a USGS Powell Center Working Group “What lies below” and member of the Kukaniloko Master Planning Working Group and the state Greenhouse Gas Sequestration Task Force (formerly Carbon Farming Task Force).
+Susan is an associate editor for the journal Biogeochemistry and belongs to the American Geophysical Union, Soil Science Society of America, Soil and Water Conservation Society, and International Soil Carbon Network.

 Christine Tallamy Glazer – Christine Tallamy Glazer is lab manager of the Soil Ecology and Biochemistry lab.
 She received her MS in Marine Science, with a concentration in Marine Biology/Biochemistry, from the University of Delaware.
 Upon her arrival on Oahu in 2004, she conducted biogeochemical research utilizing stable isotopes to trace microbial nutrient cycles in recirculating aquaculture systems as a research associate at the Oceanic Institute.
 After two years at the Oceanic Institute, she taught high school math and science for three years, then returned to the lab as an analyst for the Biogeochemical Stable Isotope Facility at the University of Hawaii.
 Christine was recently certified as a Community Emergency Response Team member.
 She enjoys snorkeling, hiking, swimming, and spending time with her husband and two young children.